kubernetes-sigs/lws/site/content/en/docs/reference/leaderworkerset.v1.md

 <a href="#leaderworkerset-x-k8s-io-v1-SubGroupPolicyType"><code>SubGroupPolicyType</code></a>
 </td>
 <td>
-   <p>Defines what type of Subgroups to create.
+   <p>subGroupPolicyType defines what type of Subgroups to create.
 Defaults to
 LeaderWorker</p>
 </td>
 </tr>